Skip to main content

 Many nonprofit organizations encounter a common challenge when writing grant reports or communicating their work to supporters: a strong sense that their efforts are making a difference, yet an inability to articulate that impact clearly.
 Children at a community kitchen seem brighter.
 The number of consultations has declined.
 The practitioners feel confident something is working.
 But when it comes time to explain these observations as "outcomes," words fail.

-A logic model is a thinking tool designed to structure the space between activities and outcomes.
+A is a thinking tool designed to structure the space between activities and outcomes.

 What Is a Logic Model?